-The child being vulnerable, the court has to take judicial notice and have its best interest in the decision.
+Involvement of parents only when minor at the time of procedure.

-2. Judicial hearing
+- 2. Judicial hearing - 2.1.

-2.1.
 Is it mandatory for the child to participate in the hearing or is it optional?
-Is the child invited or summoned for the hearing?

-It is mandatory for the child to participate in the hearing.

-2.2.Is this call to appear, irrespective of its modality, made together with parent/representative or does the child receive a separate invitation/summon?
+Is the child invited or summoned for the hearing? - Mandatory.
+Summoned.
+Presence is conceived of as a right more than a duty. - 2.2.Is this call to appear, irrespective of its modality, made together with parent/representative or does the child receive a separate invitation/summon?
 Is it made in a child-friendly language?
-Can you please add a copy of this document?

-Yes, the children are invited through their parents or guardian.

-2.3.Are there separate entrances and accesses for the child and other persons (professionals, victims and witnesses) to the room where the child is heard?

-Ideally the entrance should be separate but it is not.

-2.4.Is there a specific waiting room assigned to the child, separated from other people (especially victim and witnesses of the same case; any adults)?
-Can you share a photo of this place, if any?

-Yes, we have the waiting room. (photos)

-2.5.If children are brought by the police from places of detention, are they transported separately from adults?
-Do they have to wait in cells, if so under what conditions (e.g. single or group cells, separation from adults etc.)?

-Yes, they are transported separately.

-2.6.Is there some space where the child and his/her support persons can meet confidentially before and after the hearing?

-No specific place.
+Can you please add a copy of this document? - Parents are informed separately and have a right, not an obligation to appear unless they are witnesses.
+Child friendly language is not the rule. - 2.3.Are there separate entrances and accesses for the child and other persons (professionals, victims and witnesses) to the room where the child is heard? - What is meant here?
+The court room is a normal court room, no separate entrance. - 2.4.Is there a specific waiting room assigned to the child, separated from other people (especially victim and witnesses of the same case; any adults)?
+Can you share a photo of this place, if any? - If the child is accused it will not wait but have a right to be present the entire time.
+Some court have separate waiting rooms for vulnerable vicitms - 2.5.If children are brought by the police from places of detention, are they transported separately from adults?
+Do they have to wait in cells, if so under what conditions (e.g. single or group cells, separation from adults etc.)? - They are supposed to be separated, it may occur that this not always possible.
+Usually single cells, - 2.6.Is there some space where the child and his/her support persons can meet confidentially before and after the hearing? - Usually no special spaces